tdolan21/miniAGI/README.md

 The results of a more targeted goal and toolset include a more predictable experience where you can focus on experimentation with the plan and execute agent at whatever level you wish, rather than having it eat all your tokens and cost more.
 The agents will get there, but having more realistic goals and use cases is very important along the way.

+### Disclaimer
-DISCLAIMER: This agent does **not** have the freedom to use shell commands or freely access files on your machine.
+This agent does **not** have the freedom to use shell commands or freely access files on your machine.
 The only files it has access to locally are the files you put in the documents folder and the subdirectories required for each tool.

-## AI Features

-- **Chat Interface**: Interactive chat interface where the plan and execute agent can choose between predefined functions.
-The prompt can also be a chain if you define your own chain prompt in the code.
-This will be among the first features addressed on the roadmap.
-- **PostgreSQL**: Utilizes a PostgreSQL database for managing chat message history.
-Requires installation of PostgreSQL 15 and PGVector
-- **PGVector**: Vector search for all filetypes storeable by PostgreSQL
-- **Mathematical Queries**: Integration with Wolfram Alpha for answering mathematical questions.
-- **Search Integration**: Ability to answer questions about current events using the SerpAPI.
-- **Discord Chat Agent**: Import your discord chat data and have a conversation with it.

-## ML Features

-- **Deeplake**: Large scale data hub for machine learning models and datasets
-- **Banana**: Cloud provider for machine learning models
-- **Potassium**: Banana offers a local server for development of machine learning models that will be uploaded to the cloud. similar to Django or Flask Server for ML models.
-This can be configured as your BANANA config values in the .env
-- **Train and Visualize**: I included a rudimentary space to test and visualize small CSV datasets and train a model based on the data you select.
-It will then provide a small visuzalization on the actual model using shad.
-The feature is currently limited in functionality, but will be expanded upon greatly.

 ## Quick Install